 This is where all diagnoses should go for your patients.
 There should always be a Primary Diagnosis marked.
 You can have one primary diagnosis for each division or diagnosis type combination.
 Divisions are usually different programs, therapy types, etc. Diagnosis is also available on the main chart menu.

 Here is where the treatment plan & goals for each patient/client.
 These can updated or changed as needed.

 Authorization is the pre-determined permission to bill a specific service to a specific payer.
 In PIMSY, we have taken that definition and expanded upon it.
 In order to write a note, you must have an authorization (auth) in order to use that code on the selected client.
 This can either be a real authorization from a payer source or a placeholder auth assigned by support/admin staff.
 Either way, permission to document on a code (service) must be assigned.

-The documents section of the client’s chart houses uploaded files relevant to the client.
-Signature pages (if a signature device is not utilized for signatures), guardianship documents, insurance cards, artwork, letters, etc. See this article for instructions on managing Documents in PIMSY.
+The documents section of the client’s chart houses the uploaded files relevant to the client.
+Signature pages (if a signature pad is utilized for using ePads), guardianship documents, insurance cards, artwork, letters, etc. The procedure for uploading documents into the client’s chart is the same as for Company Documents and User Documents.
+The Documents area has Tree and Classic views.

 MS Word documents are editable from within PIMSY without downloading, saving, and uploading changes.
 Some documents will be set to Read Only and cannot be edited.
 To allow a document to be edited, you must: